HankB/MkDocs-blog/docs/tech/Debian_ZFS_on_root_to_a_new_drive.md

 * describing better ways to do any or all of this
 * anything else that improves these instructions

+Particular areas that would benefit

+* other ways to manage pool renaming
+* usage for systems that employ EFI boot

 Contributions can be submitted as issues or pull requests or direct contact.
 I will credit any contributors here.

 * Hank Barta - original version

+The actual repo for this document is <https://github.com/HankB/MkDocs-blog>.

 ## Initial setup